 Since then, we’ve actually made pretty good progress in getting the country back on track, largely down to our strong COVID containment strategies.
 GDP has bounced back by 6.5% since the pandemic and 93% of jobs lost during COVID have recovered.

-This is a marked ideological shift from a conservative government that are committed to cutting state spending and criticised the Labor government for “overspending” during the global financial crash of 2006.
+This is a marked ideological shift from a conservative government that is committed to cutting state spending and criticised the Labor government for “overspending” during the global financial crash of 2006.

 Now it seems that economic realities imposed by the virus have made ideological thinking impractical.
-So, what do we know about the budget so far and what can we expect from the treasurer on Tuesday?
+So, what do we know about the budget so far and what can we expect from the treasurer tonight?

 Assistance for working families